The Council of Management comprises AS patients and health professionals

 Dr Andrei Calin MRCP FRCP (1985)

 Following a distinguished career in rheumatology, Dr Calin retired in 2005.
-During his career he won 12 prizes, scholarships and awards; held honorary and scholastic memberships of 9 national and international medical boards; has served on over 20 committees and editorial boards; has produced chapters in many books; has been editor of two important textbooks on AS; and has written over 300 original and review articles and abstracts on AS.
+During his career he won prizes, scholarships and awards; held honorary and scholastic memberships of 9 medical boards; served on committees and editorial boards; edited two important textbooks on AS; and written over 300 original and review articles and abstracts on AS.
 Dr Calin has had a long association with NASS having held the post of Chairman from 1985 until 2003.
-Dr Calin was elected Vice President at the 34th Annual General Meeting held on 18 June 2011 in recognition of his services to NASS.
+Dr Calin was elected Vice President in recognition of his services to NASS.

 Hedley Hamilton (2004)

 Hedley Hamilton was Chairman and Treasurer of the NASS Lewisham branch before being elected to the NASS Council in 2004 and invited to take the post of Chair in 2007.
 He stepped down as Chairman in 2014 after 6 successful years in the role and was elected in the honorary position of Vice President in 2015.
 Since 2011 Hedley has been Vice President of the Ankylosing Spondylitis International Federation (ASIF).

-Richard is a retired rheumatology consultant.
+Dr Jacoby is a retired rheumatologist.
 He has enjoyed a long association with NASS having been on the NASS committee since its inception in 1976 and involved in setting up the organisation with the first director and founder Dr Allan St John Dixon.
 He wrote the first Guide Book for NASS and set up the first meeting outside London in 1978.

 Raj Mahapatra (2014)